 8. Dynamic Route Planning

 Your software should have the capability of optimally handling on-demand orders along with scheduled orders.
 Rerouting on the go is another feature that is increasingly preferred by businesses.
-In case the orders/preferences of the customers change while the rider is out to deliver, your Route Optimization software should be able to change and create new routes for the rider.
+In case the orders/preferences of the customers change while the rider is out to deliver, your Route Optimization software should be able to change and create new routes for the rider dynamically.

-How Locus can solve your routing issues?
+How Locus can solve your supply chain vehicle routing problems?

 With Artificial intelligence and Machine Learning coming to the fore, Route Optimization Algorithms can help your logistics in every mile of delivery and Locus can be your partner in this journey of intelligent routes.